 3. Prepare early for your pet’s mode of travel and arrival to your final destination.

 Get a clean bill of health from the veterinarian.
 Make sure your pet is clear of all external and internal pests.
 Obtain a health certificate showing proof of up-to-date inoculations, particularly rabies, distemper, and kennel cough.

 If traveling out of the country there may be a requirement to have this done within a short window of time prior to embarking on your travels (10-30 days).
 When traveling to a foreign country, be aware of the laws in both the country you reside in and the country you will be visiting regarding exiting and entering with pets.
 (See here for the USA import and export of pets).
 You may need a signed affidavit of health by your vet and/or your country’s agricultural office.
 If you haven’t already done so, have your dog micro-chipped, especially if you are traveling to a foreign country.
 Note that there may be added fees when traveling in or out of countries.

 - Travel by air: Check with your particular airline to determine if they allow pets and what their policies are.
 Check here for a list of USA domestic airlines that accommodate animals.

 - Travel by train: Recently (March 2014) Amtrack launched a trial program to allow small pets to ride the rails.
-There are many restrictions at this writing.
-Check with your rail carrier to determine updates to their policies.
-Service animals are allowed however.
+However, Bring Fido lists foreign and smaller local train trips.
+Check with your mail carrier to determine updates to their policies.
+Service animals are allowed, however.

 - Travel by bus: Unless your dog is a service animal, most major bus lines in the U.S. do not allow the transport of pets